Kinokkory/wiwinwlh/tutorial.md

         => (Element mono -> b -> b) -> b -> mono -> b
 ```

-For example the text type normally does not admit either any of these
+For example the text type normally does not admit any of these
 type-classes since, but now we can write down the instances that model the
 interface of Foldable and Traversable.